SinisaTrkulja/sample-spring3-oauth2/README.md

 * Specify build target and environment through env variables

 **Swagger documentation**: {server:port}/swagger-ui/index.html

+#### Cool authorization system:
+Each endpoint or group of endpoints are marked with an integer which designs their access level.
+A user is authorized to access an endpoint if and only if there is a 1 set in the binary representation of the integer that represent his access rights (contained in his access token) at the $2^{n+1}$ place.
+If that's the case then a series of **n** right bit shifts yields an odd number which is the only type of number that will return the number 1 when put through an **and** operation with the number 1.

 ### Notes:
 I have provided a login page for this example but be mindful not to use it for any other than educational purposes as the project is still underway.